 Principal Financial Group® today announced that Scott Boyd has joined the company as Head of Sales for Workplace Savings and Retirement Solutions in the Retirement and Income Solutions division, effective August 12, 2019.
 “I couldn’t be more pleased to welcome Scott to Principal.

-Principal Financial's (PFG) Q1 results are likely to benefit from its expanded distribution network and wide range of retirement, investment and protection solutions.
+Principal Financial's (PFG) Q2 earnings is likely to benefit from expanded distribution network and strength and leadership in retirement and long-term savings.

-Principal Financial (PFG) doesn't possess the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
+Principal Financial (PFG) possesses the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.